WithAgency/dogeops-action/README.md

 # DogeOps : GitHub Action

-This action will check the root of the repo for a file called `doge.yaml` and deploy the requested components.
+This action will check the root of the repo for a file called `Dogefile` (yaml) and deploy the requested components.

 ## Prerequisites